KLeitnerGit/Portfolio/README.md

 # Portfolio

-###For me, coding is more than a language; it's a catalyst that connects people, merges different realms, and uncovers novel solutions.
+#### For me, coding is more than a language - it's a catalyst that connects people, merges different realms, and uncovers novel solutions.